ing-bank/lion/docs/components/input-file/use-cases.md

 ## Features

-API calls to upload the selected files can be done in below two ways which is driven by `liveUpload` property
+API calls to upload the selected files can be done in below two ways which is driven by `uploadOnSelect` property

 - On `form` submit
 - On file selection